-For this example, since no finite element solver is needed and efficiency is not such an issue, the implementation was conducted in Python with the higher-order QMC rules applied with the pyQMC library, see [8].
+As shown in the results in Figure 1, the expected convergence rates can be clearly observed in both cases.
 We note that this example additionally allows straightforward computation of the integrals in (10) for arbitrary k, allowing verification of the individual estimates in the proof.